jcarter-1/IBIS/README.md

 The Initial Thorium move
 ========================
 We use a cumulative density function (CDF)-space Metropolis move.
 We take the current parameter value, say x, and map it through its prior CDF.
 Our prior is non-parametric so we initially numerical calculate this through interpolation.
 We propose a move in CDF-space.
 Say u' is our proposed value, we propose u' = (u + $\delta$) mod 1, $\delta$ $\sim$ N(0, $\sigma$).
 Because the normal, N, is symmetric and we use a wrapped interval, the Hastings ratio from the proposal cancels.
 We then convert the "real" value by inverting the CDF.
-We then perform the traditional Metropolis acceptance criterion and see if the proposed value should be accepted or rejected.
+We then perform the traditional Metropolis acceptance criterion and see if the proposed value should be accepted or rejected (Gilks, Richardson, & Spiegelhalter 1996).

 Age-Depth MCMC